anirudhsama/citusdb-setup/citus-vm-setup/README.md

 - use this container id to fetch the ip
 - to get IP of coordinator node : docker inspect --format="{{ .NetworkSettings.IPAddress }}" <pass_the_container_id>
 - Run : psql -h <pass_the_IP> -U postgres -a -f load_github_events_and_users.sql

+	This loads good amount of data in citus workers.
+To see distribution across nodes:
+	Run : select nodename, count(shardid) from pg_dist_node left join pg_dist_shard_placement using (nodename) group by nodename order by count desc;